 About us

-The Nationaal Onderduikmuseum in Aalten tells the profound history of hiding and resistance during the Second World War through ‘small’ personal stories.
-By focusing on these accounts and the choices and dilemmas of ordinary citizens in the border region, a picture emerges of a community in both ordinary and extraordinary times.
-The museum’s mission is:
+The Nationaal Onderduikmuseum in Aalten tells the major history of going into hiding and resistance during the Second World War through ‘small’ personal stories.
+By zooming in on these stories and the choices and dilemmas of ordinary citizens in the border region, a picture emerges of a community in ordinary and extraordinary times.
+The mission of the museum is:

 “Telling the major history through small stories and connecting them to the democracy and rule of law of today.”

-At the heart of the museum is an authentic building inhabited during the occupation years by the Kempink family and their two young children.
-The history of this house is unique: while eight people were hidden in the attic, the German Ortskommandant maintained his office in the front room of the very same building due to its central location.
-During air raids, the vaulted cellar served as a shelter for the entire neighbourhood.
+The heart of the museum is an authentic building that was inhabited during the years of occupation by the Kempink family and their two young children.
+The story of this house is unique: while eight people in hiding were concealed in the attic, the German Ortskommandant kept his office in the front room of this same house due to its central location.
+The vaulted cellar served as a shelter for the entire neighborhood during bombings.

-We do this with a large group of enthusiastic volunteers and a small core staff.
+We do this with a large group of enthusiastic volunteers and a small staff.